Jiab77/raspberry-pi-photo-frame/README.md

 sudo dpkg -i nomachine_6.11.2_1_armhf.deb
 ```

-> This package correspond to the ARMv7 version.
+> This package is for the ARMv7 version.

 ## Clone the project